cb12991/expstudy/README.md

-Whenever there is not enough credibility for a company to write their own assumption, adjustment factors are often used to incorporate emergine experience. expstudy provides a function to determine factor adjustments for each provided set of measures using a variety of methods.
+Whenever there is not enough credibility for a company to write their own assumption, adjustment factors are often used to incorporate emerging experience. expstudy provides a function to determine factor adjustments for each provided set of measures using a variety of methods.